 Follow the link below to view a pdf with links to specific LGBTQI resources including provider databases, social justice organizations, informational website, guides, crisis support, information for friends and family, and blogs.

 CWC and Transgender Guidelines

 The CWC follows best practices for serving transgender students that are outlined by professional organizations, including the World Professional Association for Transgender Health (WPATH), American Counseling Association, and American Psychological Association.
 Our counselors are ready and excited to serve you as you explore your gender identity, or any other issues whether related or unrelated.

-Here’s what students are saying about their experience in our LGBTQI+ groups:
+Here’s what students are saying about their experience in our LGBTQI+ therapy groups:

 - “Being able to relate with other people who are in similar situations as me.